 biography DeAnna Pellecchia has been recognized as one of Boston's "finest artists".
 Over the past 15 years she has established herself as one of the Commonwealth's most prominent dance-makers, creating and performing over a hundred critically acclaimed works which have toured locally, nationally and internationally.
 As a trained dancer, choreographer, and aerialist DeAnna has been featured in rodeos, operas, plays, fashion shows, books, movies and music videos; and magazines/publications including STUFF Magazine, Dance Magazine, Contact Quarterly, Backstage Magazine, The Boston Globe, and The Boston Herald, among others.
+She has shared the stage with Chuck D and Flavor Flav of Pubic Enemy; Roger Miller of Mission of Burma / Alloy Orchestra; Dina Finai of Trans-Siberian Orchestra; and Grammy-nominated musicians Dave Eggar, Kenny Werner and Joshua Pierce.
 She has performed at venues throughout the United States including The Kennedy Performing Arts Center in Washington D.C., The Los Angeles Convention Center, Museum of Fine Arts Boston, Dance Theater Workshop in New York City, and the Burning Man Festival in the Nevada desert.
-She has also toured throughout India, performing and teaching in Delhi, Chennai, Hyderabad, Kerala and Bangalore at venues including the National School of Drama, Abhinaya Theater, and Alliance Francaise.
+DeAnna has also toured throughout India, performing and teaching in Delhi, Chennai, Hyderabad, Kerala and Bangalore at venues including the National School of Drama, Abhinaya Theater, and Alliance Francaise.

 Ms. Pellecchia received a B.A. in Dance / Performance with a dual minor in Business Management and Latin from Roger Williams University.
 She currently resides on dance faculty at Boston University (since 2002), Boston Ballet, Simmons College and The Dance Complex.
 She has taught as a guest artist at Boston Conservatory, Massachusetts College of Art, Concord Academy, Cambridge Rindge and Latin School, and India's National School of Drama and the University of Calicut, among others.